ireneferfo/IDI_Colorz/README.md

 ## Data export
 All data used to create the website can be exported in *csv*, *json* and *xml*, by following the link in the picture list and artist list.

+## License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).